-Student Educational Services supports under-represented students achieving academic success by helping them develop a sense of self, by encouraging them to engage with their community, and by celebrating learning at all levels in order to further the mission of the Division of Enrollment and Retention Management and Saint Louis University.
+Student Educational Services supports underrepresented students achieving academic success by helping them develop a sense of self, by encouraging them to engage with their community and by celebrating learning at all levels in order to further the mission of the Division of Enrollment and Retention Management and Saint Louis University.

-To promote and maintain educational opportunity and success for students, particularly for first-generation, low-income students, students from underrepresented groups, and for students whose academic preparation may not have thoroughly prepared them for college success.
+To promote and maintain educational opportunity and success for students, particularly for first-generation, low-income students; students from underrepresented groups; and for students whose academic preparation may not have thoroughly prepared them for college success.

-We encourage students and staff to build on their strengths, to develop a sense of educational responsibility and to become engaged in the community of learners so as to become men and women with others in the transformation of the world for the common good.
+We encourage students and staff to build on their strengths, to develop a sense of educational responsibility and to become engaged in the community of learners so as to become men and women for others in the transformation of the world for the common good.

-Student Educational Services seeks to be a leader in developing and implementing best practices in identifying, selecting, and retaining students in our programs by keeping abreast of research into theory and practice in student retention as it relates to serving our students, families and our community.
+Student Educational Services seeks to be a leader in developing and implementing best practices in identifying, selecting and retaining students in our programs by keeping abreast of research into theory and practice in student retention as it relates to serving our students, families and our community.

 SES Fast Facts